tatami_area_in_room

 How to Set Up a Tatami Mat Bedroom

-1. Lay the tatami: Cover the floor with full or modular mats on wood or other hard flooring.
+1. Lay the tatami: Place full or modular mats directly on hard flooring; ensure the surface beneath is dry and even.

-2. Add a shikibuton: Choose a foldable futon 3–4 cm (1–1.5 in) thick for balanced firmness.
-For extra comfort, some users add a thin underlay pad (tatami topper) between the mat and shikibuton to fine-tune firmness.
+2. Add a shikibuton: Choose a foldable futon about 3–4 cm (1–1.5 in) thick for balanced firmness.
+For extra comfort, add a thin underlay pad or tatami topper to adjust the feel.

-3. Use a kakebuton (comforter): Light cotton or down keeps temperature balanced across seasons.
+3. Use a kakebuton (comforter): A light cotton or down comforter helps regulate temperature across seasons.

-4. Air regularly: Lift the futon and tatami to dry; sunlight keeps them fresh.
+4. Air regularly: Lift the futon and tatami to dry them in sunlight or near open windows to prevent humidity buildup.

 Room Design and Maintenance Tips

-• Materials: Combine linen bedding, wooden accents, and paper screens for warmth.
+• Materials: Complement the mats with linen bedding, wooden furniture, and paper screens (shoji) for warmth and balance.

-• Maintenance: Vacuum with a soft brush and wipe lightly with a dry cloth.
+• Maintenance: Vacuum gently with a soft brush and wipe occasionally with a dry cloth to remove dust.

 The Calm Beauty of Tatami Living